HassanMSh/automated-env-setup/README.md

 ## Future

-I will enhance the script and add more features and an Ansible adaptation playbooks.
-If you have any suggestions/recommendations or bugs to report please do let me know.
+I will enhance the script and add more features, as well as create Ansible adaptation playbooks.
+If you have any suggestions, recommendations, or bugs to report, please let me know.